 Reasonable Accommodations Verification

-You become eligible notetaking assistance as a reasonable accommodation by documenting the need for this accommodation during the DPRC intake process outlined on registering with the DPRC page.
+You become eligible notetaking assistance as a reasonable accommodation by documenting the need for this accommodation during the DPRC initial appointment process outlined on registering with the DPRC page.
 Once it is determined that you are eligible the accommodation it is added to your DPRC Reasonable Accommodation Verification document that you should share with your instructors.

 Notetaking Options & Procedures